ArthTechnologies/quartz/README.md

 1. Download the image from docker hub with the command `sudo docker pull arthmc/quartz:latest`
 2. Run the image with `sudo docker run -p 4000:4000 10000-20000:10000-20000 arthmc/quartz:latest`.
 To change the port, replace the first 4000 with the port number you want.

+If you are using an ARM-based machine (Like a Mac or Raspberry Pi):
+1. Grab the source code with `git clone https://codeberg.org/arth/quartz`
+2. Inside the quartz folder, run `docker buildx build --platform linux/arm64 . -t arthmc/quartz:latest`
+2. Run the image with `sudo docker run -p 4000:4000 10000-20000:10000-20000 arthmc/quartz:latest`.
+To change the port, replace the first 4000 with the port number you want.

 # Dependencies

 - Arth Uses the `curl` command to download plugins and the `convert` command to downscale images.
 If you want these functionalities, you'll need to install those commands.